What is it?

 Coconut water is different than coconut milk.
 Coconut milk is produced from an emulsion of the grated meat of a mature coconut.

 Coconut water is commonly used as a beverage and as a solution for treating dehydration related to diarrhea or exercise.
-It is also tried for high blood pressure.
+It is also tried for high blood pressure and to improve exercise performance.

 How effective is it?